estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 The main difference between this app and the one shown in the [Angular demo](#Angular-demo) is that `CUSTOM_ELEMENT_SCHEMA` in not added in the `schemas` array in `app.module.ts`.
 Instead, the Web Component is instantiated inside an Angular Component which has an empty template that acts has a host, and uses the `customElements.get()` method, which is a browser API.

-Lets understand howthe plugin is gonna affect the view, by looking at the app on the screen.
+Lets understand how the plugin is gonna affect the view, by looking at the app on the screen.
 The app has the plugin enabled by default.

 In the main view, if we click on `heroes`: